Interview: Mya Kerner

 What is your favourite location to paint?

 The drama of the Pacific Northwest terrain captivates me, I feel like I can live here for the rest of my life and never lose this sense of wonder.
 The mountains change so much within each hour or from different locations.
 There is little better than sitting on a bluff or a beach with a fresh breeze and reflected sun, looking over the water to the mountains.
-I usually work on sketches and watercolour paintings on site, returning to these studies once I am back in the studio.
+I usually work on sketches and watercolour paintings on site, returning to these studies once I am back in the studio to paint in oils.
+Recently, I moved into my own studio space in a building housing a dozen artists (including my partner, Zak Helenske).
+I have been so inspired by the space, with its enormous windows, painted brick, and view of the mountains.

 What are your future travel plans?